inmanta/inmanta-core/docs/administrators/auth.rst

 The Inmanta server has a built-in authentication provider.
 This provider stores the authentication and authorization information into the PostgreSQL database.
 As such, there is no need to rely on a 3rd party auth broker.
 The sections below describe how to enable the built-in authentication provider and how to create the initial admin user.
+Additional users can then be created via the API or through the web console.

 Step 1: Enable authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^